starcrews/mbttms/README.md

 # MBTTMS
-This a repository for a Mobile Based Travel and Tour Management System built with Flutter and Node.js.
+Mobile Based Travel and Tour Management System built with Flutter and Node.js.